uport-project/specs/transports/index.md

 ### Preparing callback URL

-To use the Messaging server create a large secure URL safe random number that we call the topic id.
+To use the messaging server, create a large secure URL safe random number that we call the topic id.

-Include the callback url with the following format in your request `https://chasqui.uport.me/api/v1/topic/[TOPIC ID]`.
+Include the callback URL with the following format in your request `https://chasqui.uport.me/api/v1/topic/[TOPIC ID]`.

 ### Listening for Response